 Applicants could apply for the scheme if:

-- your proposed research addresses two or more GCRF thematic areas.
-The proposal must ultimately benefit the economic development and welfare of developing countries (i.e. compliant with the ODA guidelines).
+- the proposed research addressed two or more GCRF thematic areas.
+The proposal had to ultimately benefit the economic development and welfare of developing countries (i.e. be compliant with the ODA guidelines)

-- your proposal falls within the remit of the UK academies and is interdisciplinary.
+- the proposal fell within the remit of the UK academies and was interdisciplinary